jgarber623/svgeez/CONTRIBUTING.md

 1. Install development dependencies as outlined [above](#installation).
 1. Create a feature branch for the issue or new feature you're looking to tackle: `git checkout -b your-descriptive-branch-name`.
 1. _Write some code!_
-1. Build (`bundle exec rake build`) and install (`bundle exec rake install`) your updated code.
+1. Build (`bin/rake build`) and install (`bin/rake install`) your updated code.
-1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `bundle exec rake`.
+1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `bin/rake`.
 1. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`.
 1. Push the branch to your fork of svgeez: `git push origin your-descriptive-branch-name`.
 1. Create a new Pull Request and I'll give it a look!